hschh86/dgx505-dump-tools/documents/BulkDumpFormat.md

 times.
 When decoded to ASCII, this reads "PresetStyle" plus a null byte.
 (Probably some of those C-style null-terminated strings.)

+This region is zeroed out when the memory is cleared and no songs have been recorded, so it's probably something to do with the five songs.

 ### Beginning Blocks
 Offset: `0022F`, Length: (`1` &times; 6) &times; 5